Mossgiel Tunnel Platform railway station: History

 The goods depot at Garrochburn was opened by the Glasgow and South-Western Railway in the 1920s and closed on 4 October 1965.
 Its construction may have been originally have been related to the reconstruction of Mossgiel Tunnel in the mid-1920s.
 Apart from farm traffic and the possible link with the reconstruction and relining of Mossgiel Tunnel the siding at Garrochburn was also used as a coal siding for coal traffic connected with the siding to Mauchline Colliery.

 As stated Mossgiel Tunnel Platform stood close by to the south, and had closed at some point after July 1926 by the LMS when the reconstruction of Mossgiel Tunnel had been completed.
 The station had only a single platform as the line itself had been singled during the work on the tunnel.
-A temporary signal box had been established to control the southern access to the tunnel during the relining, etc.
+A temporary signal box had been established to control the southern access to the tunnel during the relining.